 During her conversation with Christopher, Mo shares her background with Ruckus Networks and her family's personal experience with poor connectivity in rural Texas.
 Then, Mo and Christopher discuss the history of Wi-Fi, the basics of how it functions, and what it means to operate over unlicensed spectrum.
 Mo explains how network congestion and the proliferation of Wi-Fi-enabled devices challenge engineers.

 Christopher and Mo talk about the overblown hype around 5G technologies.
 They also dig into the Federal Communications Commission's wireless policies, and Mo commends the agency for it's recent decision to open up more spectrum for Wi-Fi, calling it a "game changer."

-This show is 51 minutes long and can be played on this page or via iTunes or the tool of your choice using this feed.
-You can listen to the interview on this page or visit the Community Broadband Bits page.
+This show is 51 minutes long and can be played on this page or via Apple Podcasts or the tool of your choice using this feed.

 Thanks to Arne Huseby for the music.
 The song is Warm Duck Shuffle and is licensed under a Creative Commons Attribution (3.0) license.